FAQs

 –Listed in “Who’s Who in American Colleges and Universities” for 2 consecutive years.

-–Have had 4 one-man shows in Arkansas and Lafayette and New Orleans
+–Has had 4 one-man shows in Arkansas, Lafayette and New Orleans

 –Exhibited in juried state shows